openguild-labs/substrate-kitties/README.md

  StorageMap<_, Twox64Concat, T::Hash, Option<T::AccountId>, ValueQuery>;
 ```

 3. `Relationship between Owner and their Kitties`: This is a `one-to-many` relationship that helps to identify Kitties owned by an Owner.
 In this case, we need `O(1)` data structure that can help to traverse the relationship between `Owner` and a list of `Kitty` quickly.
-Hence, we can use `StorageMap` with `BoundedVec` to store list of Kitty DNAs.
+Hence, we can use `StorageMap` with `BoundedVec` to store a list of Kitty DNAs.
 Remember that any computation and memory space costs money, so we should use `Bounded` storage structure for memory efficiency.

 ```rust
 /// [2-data-structure]: Keep track of kitties owned by the owner account